TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

     ![!rpm-add-local-path](images/rpm-add-local-path.png)

-The final result will look something like this.
+The final result will look something like this:

 ![!rpm-final-results](images/rpm-final-results.png)